Watch an incredible outdoor opera performance under the lights of Sydney Harbour.

 By far the most glamorous way to reach the opera is by water taxi: a shuttle service operates from Circular Quay East wharf, Circular Quay West wharf, the wharf near the Park Hyatt Sydney, and Man O’ War Jetty near Sydney Opera House.
 The closest train station is Circular Quay.
 A flat fee applies, with bookings essential.

-Things to do at Handa Opera on the Harbour
+Things to do at Handa Opera on Sydney Harbour

 Experience the world’s best loved operas and shows

 Handa Opera on Sydney Harbour has become one of the most highly anticipated events on Australia’s cultural calendar.
-In 2019 for the first time, the sounds of Broadway rang out across Sydney harbour, when West Side Story took the iconic floating stage.
-The program for 2020 has yet to be announced, but keeping checking in for the program so you don't miss out.
+In 2020 La Traviata will take to the iconic floating stage.
+In the story that inspired Moulin Rouge, audience members will experience the joy and heartache of Violetta's love and ultimate self-sacrifice.
 Seating is limited, and many international guests travel to Sydney for the event.

 See the harbour from a unique perspective